Sergio Bustamante

 Sergio Bustamante (October 18, 1934 – May 22, 2014) was a Mexican actor of telenovelas, cinema, dubbing and theater.

 Life and career

 Born Sergio Emilio Edgardo de Bustamante y Arteaga Roa, he studied psychology in UNAM and later acted in Escuela de Arte Teatral.
 His debut as an actor was in El duelo by Federico S. Inclán.
 His debut in cinema was Una golfa in 1957 with Silvia Pinal.

 With Los Spyders, he recorded "La fiesta magna", and he was a member of Sergio & Los Lunáticos.
 Bustamante also worked with Los Teen Tops.

+In addition, Bustamante was the voice of Harvey Korman for the Spanish version of The Carol Burnett Show.

-He died in Puebla, Mexico on May 22, 2014 from a heart attack at the age of 79.
+He died in Puebla, Mexico on May 22, 2014, from a heart attack at the age of 79.